costinchelu/DOCS/Elements/Java Concurrency.md

 - wait() is used for inter-thread communication while the join() is used for adding sequencing between multiple threads - one thread starts execution after first thread execution finished.
 - We can start a waiting thread (went into this state by calling wait()) by using notify() and notifyAll() method but we can not break the waiting imposed by join without unless or interruption the thread on which join is called has execution finished.
 - wait() must be called from synchronized context i.e. synchronized block or method otherwise it will throw `IllegalMonitorStateException` but On the other hand, we can call join() method with and without synchronized context in Java.

+## Differences between lock and synchronized block

+- synchronized are unfair by default but in case of locks, we can make them fair
+- we can check if a given lock is held or not
+- we can get a list of threads that are waiting for the given lock

 ## Atomic operations